WHAT ARE SUSTAINABLE PRODUCTS

 Prior related content- What is Sustainability

 When you think of a sustainable product what comes to mind?
-I presume many answers would vary and some would be inaccurate.
+Believe it or not, many answers vary and some tend to be incorrect.
 However, this is not the average consumers fault.
-You see, we have been led to believe that many products are sustainable when in fact they are not.
+We have been led to believe that many products are sustainable when in fact they are not.
 This is due to companies, industries and powers greenwashing and taking what they know you WANT to hear and using it to their advantage in order to continue to line their pockets with your hard earned cash.

 The worst part is, these same forces then create products to meet our “new sustainable needs” which only came about because, what they made us think we needed before, ended up causing the mess we are in now!
 These companies and powers have manipulated the masses to now spend their money on the next generation of “necessary goods”.
 We need to put an end to this level of power and manipulation.
 But, easier said than done!
 PHEW, that was heavy.

 Let me say this now, we cannot save the world by BUYING things.
-ALWAYS keep that at the forefront of your mind please.
 Just think of all the people who can’t afford sustainable products.
 Are we to think they can’t make an impact because they don’t have the money?
 That way of thinking would be ridiculous!

 If you choose to follow my content you will realize that my main goal in life is to be as self-sufficient as possible with what my family has.
 Relying very little on external resources and supplies.
 Along the journey I will share true sustainable practices that I am learning and applying to my own life and home.